iBreaker/vimrc/README.md

 YouCompleteMe is another amazing completion engine.
 It is slightly more involved to set up as it contains a binary component that the user needs to compile before it will work.
 As a result of this however it is very fast.

-To enable YouCompleteMe add `youcompleteme` to your list of groups by overriding it in your `.vimrc.before.local` like so: `let g:spf13_bundle_groups=['general', 'programming', 'misc', 'scala', 'youcompleteme']` This is just an example.
+To enable YouCompleteMe add `youcompleteme` to your list of groups by overriding it in your `.vimrc.before.local` like so: `let g:breaker_bundle_groups=['general', 'programming', 'misc', 'scala', 'youcompleteme']` This is just an example.
 Remember to choose the other groups you want here.

 Once you have done this you will need to get Vundle to grab the latest code from git.
 You can do this by calling `:BundleInstall!`.
 You should see YouCompleteMe in the list.